fkie-cad/squid/README.md

 It is encouraged to combine `squid` with native fuzzers to achieve both, high throughput and enhanced bug detection.

 ## Demo
-Below you can see a demo program that demonstrates how to overcome common restrictions of native sanitizers with `squid`.
+Below you can see how to overcome common restrictions of native sanitizers with `squid`.
 One of the biggest restrictions is that multiple sanitizers cannot be combined in a single build.
 Trying something like
 ```